 Overall, I love it – the Bradner SP-5062 is my favourite Spinnaker model so far.
 In the interest of full disclosure I did not pay for this watch, so please bear this in mind – but I hope my reputation for honest reviews assures you that I genuinely do like it.

 It would be remiss of me not to consider the alternatives.
 The obvious alternative here is Dan Henry’s 1970 diver.
 The Dan Henry has a cool orange option and I’ve not heard of the same issue with the easy-to-knock bezel.
 The 1970 diver comes in 40mm or 44mm; the Spinnaker is right in the middle at 42mm.
 The Spinnaker has a two-year warranty compared to one year for the Dan Henry and that cool 3D bezel.
 Dan Henry supply excellent rubber dive strap (although if you pre-order the Bradner you’ll get one too).
 Price is almost the same, the Dan Henry watch being $15 cheaper.
 For me, the limited edition Dan Henry 1970 just nudges into first place of the two but I would seriously consider having the Spinnaker Bradner on my budget compressor shopping list.

 Buy a Spinnaker Bradner SP-5062

 Pre-order for the new model started yesterday, April 23rd.
 All who sign up (including those with first priority) gets one free Spinnaker Oahu Tropic Rubber strap (worth $50) with their Bradner.
-The watch is available for general purchase on May 6.
-You can order direct from Spinnaker’s website.
-Use our link or code MICHR69 at checkout for a 20% discount.
+You can shop the range of Spinnaker watches on their website.
+Use our code WRUK at checkout for a 15% discount.